Eco Cabañas Junín

 Our community tourism organization is made up of two communities: Junín and Chalguayacu Alto.
 Together, we work to provide the best tourism experiences in the region.

-Our 40 members share responsibilities from preparing meals to making bed, guiding tours to clearing trails, posting on social media to taking reservations.
+Our 40 members share responsibilities from preparing meals to making beds, guiding tours to clearing trails, posting on social media to taking reservations.
 We do everything it takes to make tourism work for our community.

 Each and every one of us welcome you to visit our retreat in the cloudforest!